nounch/patricia/README.md

    possible, so that browsers will display them on a page instead of prompting to download the file.
 5. *Make sure the tests pass*

+Alternatively one can use the `-g` flag to force the usage of the `github-markup` gem to render all pages.
+This lets you use GitHub Flavored Markdown.
+It will render *all* pages of any markup type using this gem, not only Markdown.
+As a result, when using `-g`, all the markup languages of the `github-markup` gem are supported.

 ## Editor